Rouhani: U.N.'s closure of probe into Iran's nuclear past is political victory

 "Iran will ship its enriched uranium from Bushehr port to Russia within the next few days," he added.

-Only once the IAEA's inspectors have verified that all the restrictions on Iran's nuclear program are in effect will international sanctions be rescinded.
+Only once the IAEA's inspectors have verified that all the restrictions on Iran's nuclear programme are in effect will international sanctions be rescinded.

 Iran, keen to export oil freely again once sanctions are dismantled, has repeatedly said that it has enriched uranium only to create an alternative source of electricity.